 In the main school the task of teaching lessons is spread widely amongst a number of staff.
-In Year 7, 8 and 9 a specialist teacher delivers the careers curriculum as part of the Well-Being module in PSHE, in addition the Career Leader plays undertakes an important role before the options choices with a series of lessons and workshops.
+In Year 7, 8 and 9 the careers curriculum is delivered as part of the Well-Being module in PSHE, in addition the Career Leader plays undertakes an important role before the options choices with an assembly and optional workshops.
 This is particularly important at the time of the selection of Year 10 GCSE options and helps to support pupils as they make their choices.

-Within the careers programme there are dedicated careers modules that ensure pupils have access to KUDOS, ICOULD and the UNIFROG programs and these have proved to be very useful in widening pupils' awareness of career opportunities, linking subject interests and abilities.
+Within the careers programme there are dedicated careers modules that ensure pupils have access to CareerPilot, ICOULD and the UNIFROG programs and these have proved to be very useful in widening pupils' awareness of career opportunities, linking subject interests and abilities.

-Apart from lessons other careers facilities exist to help the pupils in the school.
+Apart from lessons other careers facilities such as the Careers and Enterprise Centre exist to help the pupils in the school.
 In addition to the numerous career websites, careers literature and information is available in school.
-All pupils have access to our independent Careers and University Adviser, Mrs Caroline Tully.
-Caroline has many years' experience with grammar school pupils, and works extensively with years 11, 12 and 13.
+All pupils have access to a qualified Careers and University Adviser.
+The Adviser has many years' experience with grammar school pupils, and works extensively with years 11, 12 and 13.
 She will be available at the Year 9 Options choice evening, to discuss career or university issues.

-Year 9 pupils can request a one-to-one careers interview with Caroline if they wish.
-It is also possible for students to make appointments with Mr Neighbour for further careers advice - his office is behind IT2.
+Year 9 pupils can request a one-to-one careers interview with our qualified careers adviser if they wish - please email Mr Neighbour to arrange an appointment.
+It is also possible for students to make appointments with Mr Neighbour for further careers advice - his office is in the Careers and Enterprise Centre by the Lecture Theatre.